-And am I allowed to download their music?”
-So here’s how it works with Canva, right?
-So with Canva, if you get the pro version of Canva, you get access to their music library and their music library is actually supplied by epidemic sound.
+And am I allowed to download their music?” here’s how it works with Canva, right?
+With Canva, if you get the pro version of Canva, you get access to their music library and their music library is actually supplied by epidemic sound.

-So you can use that and you can use that in your YouTube videos a hundred percent.
+You can use that and you can use that in your YouTube videos a hundred percent.
 You can definitely use it.
 The way it works is each video that you download is one license.
-So whilst you have an active Canva Pro account, that covers your, that covers you in terms of the license to use that video.
+Whilst you have an active Canva Pro account, that covers your, that covers you in terms of the license to use that video.

-So you can download that and each time you download it, it will ask you to connect your YouTube account or your social media account.
+You can download that and each time you download it, it will ask you to connect your YouTube account or your social media account.
 And that will register, that will connect epidemic sound and your YouTube account.
-So you can download it as many times while you have an active account to actually use.
+You can download it as many times while you have an active account to actually use.

 Now, the way that it works is let’s say that we’re in November now, and you have an active Canva Pro account.
 You can, you know, use all of those downloaded videos with the music tracks in November.
 If you stop using it, let’s say in January, the videos that you used in and downloaded in November and December, you’re covered for you, can’t then go in January and use them.

-So you’re not covered for anything in the future, but the stuff that you used at that time, and if you’ve uploaded it to YouTube will continue to be protected because you got the license for that time, but you can’t use them for new stuff, if that makes sense.
-So that’s how it works with, yeah, that’s how it works with Canva and the music licenses.
+You’re not covered for anything in the future, but the stuff that you used at that time, and if you’ve uploaded it to YouTube will continue to be protected because you got the license for that time, but you can’t use them for new stuff, if that makes sense.
+That’s how it works with, yeah, that’s how it works with Canva and the music licenses.